pivotal-cf/docs-pks/compute-profiles-use.hbs.md

 ## <a id="update-profile"></a> Assign a Compute Profile to an Existing Cluster

-TKGI supports changing the compute profile for an already created cluster.
+{{ vars.product_short }} supports changing the compute profile for an already created cluster.

 You can use this procedure to: